sebastiansandqvist/s-zipcode/README.md

 * `longitude` {Number}
 * `zip.` {String}

-Takes up a ton of memory and should only be used once to save these records to a database.
+Warning: Takes up a ton of memory and should only be used once to save these records to a database.